aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

 ### Update local project with deployed environment

-1. After deployment of authentication, click on **Deployment successful - click for next steps** at the top of the admin UI
+1. After deployment of authentication, click on **Deployment successful - click for next steps** at the top of the Admin UI

     ![Deployment successful](~/images/lib/getting-started/flutter/add-api-add-authentication-deployment-successful.png)